jasonclark/BookMeUp/README.md

 ----------

 **DIRECTIONS:**
-Download and unzip files.
+ 1.Download and unzip files.
- 1. Open the /views/ directory.
+ 2. Open the /views/ directory.
- 2. Each file in the /views/ directory represents a view that is displayed when a tab is clicked.
+ 3. Each file in the /views/ directory represents a view that is displayed when a tab is clicked.
- 3. Edit the HTML files and add your web site info where needed.
+ 4. Edit the HTML files and add your web site info where needed.
- 4. Save files and upload to a public web directory.
+ 5. Save files and upload to a public web directory.

 NOTE: This web template is a foundation that has been tested on multiple mobile devices.
 It provides a jumping off point for mobile design, but you should feel free to customize to your specific needs by editing the CSS and other files that make up the UI.